HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/1 About.md

 Ham radio has a long history of innovation.
 Many of the technologies we take for granted today were developed or refined by amateur radio enthusiasts.
 Hams have always been at the forefront of what's possible with wireless technology.

-In 2014, a group of hams made headlines by repurposing an old NASA satellite for amateur use.
-The ISEE-3 satellite, launched in 1978 and long forgotten, was brought back to life by these innovative hams, showcasing the ingenuity that defines the amateur radio community.
+In 2014, a crowdfunded team contacted the long-dormant ISEE-3 satellite, originally launched in 1978, and successfully reactivated parts of its systems — a project that drew heavily on amateur radio expertise and showcased the ingenuity that defines the community.

 ## A Hobby for Everyone